 Relieve pressure in system, place gear selector handle in neutral position (lever between up and down), and remove hydraulic lines.
 Remove end cap from end of cylinder.
 Drain fluid.
 Remove forward end of cylinder from bulkhead flange.
 Remove both cylinder support rings from the bulkhead.
 NOTE: Piston to be in the up position for cylinder removal.
 Remove cylinder from piston and up through top float inspection cover.
-To remove piston, remove top inspection cover on top forward end of gear tunnel, accessible from top float inspection cover.
+To remove piston, remove top inspection cover on top forward end of gear tunnel, accessible from top float inspection cover forward of step.
+Pull back piston to expose top of carriage in center of access cover.
 Remove .25 dia. retention bolt.
 Remove piston by pulling aft.
 See figure 2.6 for part breakdown.